TEENMEAW/30-Aing-find-your-hat/thinkimg-process.md

 - Wins by finding the hat.
 - Loses by landing in a hole.
-- Loses by moving outside the field.
+- Loses by moving outside the board.

 <span style="font-weight:bold; color: gold;">Thinking process should explain:</span>